 - The use in the Farmgate Milk Price calculation of five year rolling average inputs in respect of the risk-free rate and debt premium results in the Farmgate Milk Price reasonably reflecting the capital costs faced by a processor which followed a prudent process of rolling over a constant proportion of its capital requirements each year, and is materially consistent with Fonterra's actual risk management policies.
 More generally, the approach reasonably reflects the actual costs that would be faced by a processor with a similar credit rating to Fonterra's, and which had a debt profile with similar maturity and refinancing profile to that assumed in the Farmgate Milk Price calculation, and is therefore practically feasible. - Relevant inputs are set independently of the corresponding Fonterra values, and are therefore consistent with the efficiency criterion. - The asset beta and specific risk premium reflect the Milk Price Group's assessment of practically feasible values.
-The asset beta has been increased from the estimate of 0.45 used to calculate the 2020/21 base milk price, to 0.48, to reflect the Commerce Commission's assessment of the detailed review we undertook in 2021.
-The formal mechanism used to effect the change has been a limited scope 'within-period review' under Rule 23 of the Manual.
-The scope of this review was restricted to an assessment of the impact of the Commission's interpretation of the new s 150C(4) of DIRA on the analysis undertaken last year by the MPG, noting that the Commission was broadly satisfied with the MPG's technical analysis and conclusions on all matters other than its assessment of the case for a departure from the average of the comparators' asset betas.
+The asset beta was increased from the estimate of 0.45 used to calculate the 2020/21 base milk price, to 0.48 in 2021/22, to reflect the Commerce Commission's interpretation of section 150C(4) of DIRA.

 Part C of the Manual provides for the tax-adjusted (or 'post tax') market risk premium to be reset on a four-yearly basis to "the amount used by the Commerce Commission in regulatory decisions in the 12 month period preceding the beginning of the Review Period, and if more than one amount is used by the Commerce Commission in that period, the amount which can most reasonably be considered to represent the Commission's current position at the beginning of the Review Period."
-The 2021/22 Manual provides that 2021/22 is a Review Year for the taxadjusted market risk premium.
+The 2021/22 Manual provided that 2021/22 be a Review Year for the tax-adjusted market risk premium.
 Our review noted that for a lengthy period prior to 2020, the Commission uniformly concluded on a value of 7.0%, consistent with the assumption employed in the base milk price calculation since 2008.
-In October 2020, the Commission concluded on a value of 7.5% in the context of its review of fibre input methodologies.23 While the Commission has continued to use 7.0% in other contexts, pending its next scheduled review of Input Methodologies under Part 4 of the Commerce Act in 2023, we consider it reasonable in the circumstances to believe 7.5% represents the Commission's current position, and have therefore adopted that value.
+In October 2020, the Commission concluded on a value of 7.5% in the context of its review of fibre input methodologies.
+While the Commission has continued to use 7.0% in other contexts, pending its next scheduled review of Input Methodologies under Part 4 of the Commerce Act in 2023, we consider it reasonable in the circumstances to believe 7.5% represents the Commission's current position, and have therefore adopted that value.